 In some cases, mottled skin may be a sign of an autoimmune disorder.
 Conditions such as lupus or dermatomyositis can cause changes in the appearance of your skin.
 These conditions often involve inflammation of blood vessels, which can lead to the characteristic marbled pattern.

-If you notice that your legs are often mottled and accompanied by tiny clusters of spider veins, it could be a sign of a vein condition like chronic venous insufficiency or spider veins.
+If you notice your legs are often mottled and accompanied by tiny clusters of spider veins, it could be a sign of a vein condition like chronic venous insufficiency or spider veins.
 Venous disease occurs when the valves in your veins weaken, allowing blood to pool in your legs instead of flowing back up to your heart.

 There are also other, less common causes of mottled skin, such as: